mihailnenov/players-assignment/README.md

 Please note that the API implementation is a bit complicated for this simple problem, but my idea is to show how a real life implementation should look like.

 On the contrary the UI is simplified, since I didn't have the time to create proper modular solution (might be packaged in buld time with Node.js and WebPack).
+I used Vue.js for building the UI.

 **Run unit tests:**